Exploring Attention Mechanisms in Integration of Multi-Modal Information for Sign Language Recognition and Translation: Methodology

-For our approach regarding SLR, we have used SMKD \cite{cnn17} as the baseline and added the optical flow information on top of it using the plugin explained earlier.
-The detailed methodology has been shown in Figure \ref{fig:cma_smkd}.
+For this, we use SMKD \cite{cnn17} as the baseline and add the optical flow information on top of it using the plugin explained earlier.
+The detailed methodology has been shown in figure \ref{fig:cma_smkd}.

-We will need the RGB features ($\mathit{r}_i$) and optical flow features ($\mathit{f}_i$) to proceed in this case.
-We use different feature extractors for different input modalities, correspondingly $\mathit{FE}_r$, $\mathit{FE}_f$.
+In the first stage of our procedure, we train separate feature extractors, $\mathit{FE}_r$ \& $\mathit{FE}_f$, on both RGB and optical flow data respectively.
+The training follows a similar procedure explained in SMKD \cite{cnn17}.
+After the pre-training stage, we start our second stage of the procedure.
+We use both the RGB features, $\mathit{r}_i$, and optical flow features, $\mathit{f}_i$, in this stage.

-Between these feature extractors, $\mathit{FE}_r$ is trained along with the network in an end-to-end fashion and $\mathit{FE}_f$ is pre-trained using SMKD procedure.
+Between these feature extractors, in our second stage, we train $\mathit{FE}_r$ along with the network in an end-to-end fashion, whereas $\mathit{FE}_f$ is pre-trained using SMKD procedure and used to extract the optical flow features before the training starts.